pymc-devs/pytensor/doc/extending/using_params.rst

     This section is only relevant if you decide to create your own type.

-The first thing you need to do is to define an Pytensor Type for your params object.
+The first thing you need to do is to define an PyTensor Type for your params object.
 It doesn't have to be complete type because only the following methods will be used for the type: